Great Eagle (OTCMKTS:GEAHF) Reaches New 12-Month Low at $1.76

-Great Eagle Holdings Limited (OTCMKTS:GEAHF – Get Free Report)’s share price reached a new 52-week low on Wednesday .
-The stock traded as low as $1.76 and last traded at $1.76, with a volume of 0 shares traded.
+Great Eagle Holdings Limited (OTCMKTS:GEAHF – Get Free Report) reached a new 52-week low during trading on Tuesday .
+The company traded as low as $1.76 and last traded at $1.76, with a volume of 0 shares traded.
 The stock had previously closed at $1.76.

 About Great Eagle